MarketingProInsider/marketingproinsider/content/posts/blog_13.md

 Title: What is a Marketing Funnel?
-Simple Steps to Understand and Make One
+Simple Steps to Understand
 Description: Discover the marketing funnel's stages from awareness to purchase.
 Learn to map, optimize, and enhance conversions with practical strategies and real-world examples.
 Slug: marketing-funnel-guide-stages-strategies
 Thumbnail: /theme/assets/images/contents/thumbnail/thumb_blog_13.png